 Jason O’Mara (Batman/Bruce Wayne), Jennifer Morrison (Cat Woman/Selina Kyle), Jerry O’Connell (Superman/Clark Kent), Peyton List (Poison Ivy/Batgirl), Sean Maher (Nightwing/Dick Grayson), James Garrett (Alfred Pennyworth), Maury Sterling (Thomas Elliot), Jason Spisak (The Joker), Bruce Thomas (Commissioner Gordon), Geoffrey Arend (The Riddler), Rebecca Romijn (Lois Lane), Rainn Wilson (Lex Luthor), Adam Gifford (Bane), Stuart Allan (Damian Wayne), Sachie Alessio (Lady Shiva), Hynden Walch (Harley Quinn), Vanessa Williams (Amanda Waller), Chris Cox (The Scarecrow)

-The most notable feature of the film is the development of the relationship between Batman and Cat Woman wherein the two reignite their romance and cautiously pair together and become a crime-fighting team.
+The most notable feature of the film is the development of the relationship between Batman and Cat Woman wherein the two reignite their romance and cautiously pair together as a crime-fighting team.
 There is even a love triangle – one clearly borrowed from the perpetual Superman-Lois Lane-Clark Kent dilemma – with Cat Woman/Selina involved with both Batman and Bruce Wayne unaware of the difference, before he makes the decision to reveal his secret identity to her.
 This is the most substantial characterisation of Cat Woman in any Batman film, live-action or animated, to date.
-In fact, this is built out more than it was in the Hush comic-book storyline, which did not have Batman revealing his secret identity to her, nor the love triangle between his identities.
+In fact, the film builds this out far more than it was in the Hush comic-book storyline, which did not have Batman revealing his secret identity to her, nor the love triangle between his identities.

 Certainly, the relationship arc is more substantial than the Hush storyline.
 Often it feels that this exists just to bring out a line-up of super-villain cameos and have them all improbably being manipulated by Hush.
-You suspect that this would have worked more substantially on the comic-book page spread out over twelve issues where each would have been given more time rather than the story arc being condensed to an 81-minute film.
+You suspect that this would have worked more substantially on the comic-book page spread out over twelve issues where each would have been given more time rather than the story arc being condensed to a film’s running time.
 Also the revelation of Hush’s identity is not nearly as interesting a denouement as the build-up makes it into.